Bak3rLi/www.linguyen.com/index.md

 June 2016 - Sept 2016 | *Visiting Scholar*
 | ARC Centre of Excellence for the Dynamics of Language, Canberra, Australia
+|+ Engaged in discussions and the preliminary processing of speech data in the ARC-funded project *Sydney Speaks: Language variation and change in a diverse society.*

 # Teaching Appointment